core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Implementations SHOULD NOT put any privacy sensitive information in the Echo or Request-Tag option values.
 Unencrypted timestamps MAY reveal information about the server such as location or time since reboot, or that the server will accept expired certificates.
 Timestamps MAY be used if Echo is encrypted between the client and the server, e.g. in the case of DTLS without proxies or when using OSCORE with an Inner Echo option.

 Like HTTP cookies, the Echo option could potentially be abused as a tracking mechanism to link to different requests to the same client.
 This is especially true for pre-emptive Echo values.
 Servers MUST NOT use the Echo option to correlate requests for other purposes than freshness and reachability.
-Clients only send Echo to the same from which they were received.
+Clients only send Echo to the same server from which they were received.
 Compared to HTTP, CoAP clients are often authenticated and non-mobile, and servers can therefore often correlate requests based on the security context, the client credentials, or the network address.
 When the Echo option increases a server’s ability to correlate requests, clients MAY discard all pre-emptive Echo values.

 # IANA Considerations {#iana}